CMS modified NCD 169 governing home oxygen coverage, effective March 7, 2026. Here's what billing teams need to do.

 2

-Verify test timing against the time-of-need definition.
-For hospital discharges, the qualifying test must fall within two days of discharge.
-For outpatient prescriptions, the test must align with the period when the treating practitioner documented active signs and symptoms.
-Flag any chart where the test date and the prescription date are far apart.
+Verify the timing of every qualifying test against the "time of need" standard.
+For hospital discharges, the test must fall within two days of discharge.
+For community-based prescriptions, the test must align with the period when the treating practitioner documented signs and symptoms.
+Flag any claims where the test date doesn't clearly fit.

 3